Mohamed-abdalazez/Docker/README.md

 - The first solution is that you can create a Dockerfile for each environment.
 - The second solution is that you can create a single Docker file and manage all environments through it.
+    - in the last part we faced tow proplems
+        -  Nodemon is installed in node modules, although we are running the container from the production compose file and not from the development compose file.
+        -  We have to run npm in production and nodemon in development.